I’m Vivian.

 Top image: A scrolling interaction showing the paywall to featured content; Revised subscription tiers.

 Features stories, the longform content from the magazine’s print issues, are now behind a paywall.
-In order for someone to see it, they will have to log into their subscriber account or subscribe to read it.The former version of the subscribe page only offered 2-tiers: a print and print and digital, an interactive PDF eBook accessible via browser.
-After the site migration, we switched to a 3-tier system like our competitors, offering a digital-only sub tier for the website’s paywall.During the subscriptions testing phase, 86% of users were confused about the amount of tiers available (there were 6) and what each tier would offer.Despite the setback, 36.4% of testers replied the process was moderately smooth.
+Users will now have to log into their subscriber account or subscribe to read it.The former version of the subscribe page offered 2-tiers: a print and print and digital, an interactive PDF eBook accessible via browser.
+Post site migration, we switched to a 3-tier system like our competitors, offering a digital-only sub tier for the website’s paywall.During the subscriptions testing phase, 86% of users were confused about the amount of tiers available (there were 6) and what each tier would offer.Despite the setback, 36.4% of testers replied the process was moderately smooth.

 Archive Pages